 Having made myself clear about that, I love the food in this book.
 And yes, it does include dishes that will work in our summer too.
 Especially if cooked beforehand and perhaps served cold.
 I mean, who wants to turn on the oven when it is 43C outside and 30C inside?

-I do so love Nigel’s food, and want to feature 3 or 4 of his recipes over the next month or so.
-There are some beauties and I hope you get to at least browse through this wonderful book in the bookstore or library.
+There are some beauties in this book and I hope you get to at least browse through it in the bookstore or library.

 I love this dish, so simple and yet so surprisingly flavoursome.
 It has joined our list of “make and make and make again” dishes that take no time to prepare and can cook while other dishes are prepared, or verrryyy laayyyyte on a hot hot evening to be used the next day for a picnic on the beach.